 These wont have the same polished look that the SL-FX+ lights have however they are a fraction of the price and can be customized (can be cut to any length).
 There are 20 color options.
 5 brightness options and different speeds or static color options.

 To make added lighting look sleek on your Onewheel, you need to really have them mounted on the underside of the front bumper or rails.
 This does limit the range of the lighting so its a trade off for looks over functionality.
+Having lighting also within the board like the Halo pads or the dog collar hack is the way to go.

 If you’re not too worried about rolling the board over, then mounting them on the side is ideal.
 Most aftermarket lights are plastic so they aren’t indestructible but they will improve night lights.
 The best lighting for night riding Onewheels however are headlamps however if you have a helmet on, you will need a helmet mounted version.
 No other light will out perform one on your forehead.
 Its the best directional lighting for Onewheel trail riding hands down.
+Also remember to wear safety gear.
+Check out our list of recommended protective wear.